-Any fishing vessel that harvests Spanish mackerel in the Gulf or Atlantic EEZ in excess of the recreational bag limit and sells that harvest must have a valid federal commercial Spanish mackerel (SM) permit onboard.
-The SM permit is an open-access permit.
-From 2018 through 2022, the number of commercial vessels with homeports in the Gulf and with a valid SM permit ranged from 922 to 1,052 (Table 3.3.1).
-A substantial number of SM-permitted vessels do not report landings of Gulf Spanish mackerel in any given year.
-An annual average of approximately 87% of vessels with a valid Spanish mackerel permit and homeported in the Gulf (AL, WFL, LA, MS and TX) did not report landings of Gulf Spanish mackerel during the 5-year period.
+Any fishing vessel that harvests Spanish mackerel in the exclusive economic zone (EEZ) off the Gulf or Atlantic in excess of the recreational bag limit and sells that harvest must have a valid federal commercial Spanish mackerel (SM) permit on board.12 The SM permit is an open-access permit.
+From 2018 through 2022, the number of commercial vessels with homeports in the Gulf and with a valid SM permit ranged from 922 to 1,052 (Table 3.3.1).13 A substantial number of SM-permitted vessels do not report landings of Gulf Spanish mackerel in any given year.
+An annual average of approximately 87% of vessels with a valid Spanish mackerel permit and homeported in the Gulf (Alabama, West Florida, Louisiana, Mississippi and Texas) did not report landings of Gulf Spanish mackerel during the 5-year period.

-Table.
-3.3.1.
-Number of valid SM-permitted vessels with a homeport in the Gulf, number of those vessels that reported Gulf Spanish mackerel landings, and percentage of valid SM-permitted vessels that reported Gulf Spanish mackerel landings, 2018 - 2022.
+Table 3.3.1.
+Number of valid SM-permitted vessels with a homeport in the Gulf, number of those vessels that reported Gulf Spanish mackerel landings, and percentage of valid SMpermitted vessels that reported Gulf Spanish mackerel landings, 2018 - 2022.